WalletConnect/walletconnect-specs/auth/authentication.md

 5. User approves prompt for auth in wallet
 6. User returns to website after prompt success
 7. User approves prompt for auth in wallet, wallet responds on the new response topic
+8. User returns to website after prompt success
+9. Website is now authenticated with signed message

 ## Request Protocol

 A creates random symKey S for pairing topic.